 - Other conditions.

-bloating and intestinal gas (flatulence).
+Larch arabinogalactan is LIKELY SAFE when eaten in food amounts.
+It's POSSIBLY SAFE when taken by mouth in appropriate amounts for less than 6 months.
+It can cause side effects such as bloating and intestinal gas (flatulence).
 Not enough is known about the safety of long-term use of larch arabinogalactan.

 Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking larch arabinogalactan if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 “Auto-immune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Larch arabinogalactan might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
 If you have one of these conditions, it's best to avoid using larch arabinogalactan.

 Organ transplant recipients: Larch arabinogalactan might increase the risk of organ transplant rejection.
 If you have received an organ transplant, don't use larch arabinogalactan until more is known.

 Medications that decrease the immune system (Immunosuppressants)Interaction Rating: Moderate Be cautious with this combination.Talk with your health provider.

 Larch arabinogalactan seems to increase the immune system.
 By increasing the Larch arabinogalactan seems to increase activity of the immune system.
 By increasing the immune system, larch arabinogalactan might decrease the effectiveness of medications that decrease the immune system.